uniwue-zpd/werft/README.md

 - [`rebuildData`](https://www.semantic-mediawiki.org/wiki/Help:Maintenance_script_rebuildData.php)
 - [`dumpBackup`](https://www.mediawiki.org/wiki/Manual:DumpBackup.php)

 The provided setup also adds a database backup container by default.
-To configure the database backup invervals edit the corresponding environment variables.
+To configure the database backup intervals edit the corresponding environment variables.

 #### Environment variables
 The setup depends on certain environment variables being set for building the images and running the containers.
-Adjust the `.env` to match your desired configuration (if you want to use a different filename you have to specifiy this in the docker-compose call with the `--env-file` argument)
+Adjust the `.env` to match your desired configuration (if you want to use a different filename you have to specify this in the docker-compose call with the `--env-file` argument)
 ##### Semantic MediaWiki
 - `SMW_IMAGE_NAME`: Desired name for the custom image (**required**)
 - `SMW_IMAGE_TAG`: Specifies the core image tag that should get used for building (default: `1.39.7`)